YHaJung/YHaJung/README.md

 ### Hi, I'm Yoon Hajung 👋
 I am a student who is studying Computer Science at Ewha Womans University in South Korea.
+I am interested in AI, which makes the seemingly impossible possible.

 - 🔭 I’m currently working on CodeIng as a Recommendation System & Frontend Developer.
 I made frontend of http://www.codesum.net/ , which is still in development.
 - 🔭 I’m currently making an AI algorithm for Hits-Hike Project.